-Fast-Track Cities HIV-related stigma work
+Fast-Track Cities HIV anti-stigma work

 Working together as a city to get London to zero HIV stigma

-Despite all the advances in clinical care, we know that for people living with HIV life can be difficult because of stigma and discrimination.
-HIV stigma is often based on an outdated idea about HIV and compounded by discrimination of other characteristics such as gender, sexuality, race, sex work, drug use, immigration status and more.
+Despite all the advances in clinical care, we know that for people living with HIV life can be difficult because of stigma around HIV.

 HIV stigma is often based on outdated ideas about HIV and made worse by discrimination in other areas like gender, sexuality or race.